LabtechConsulting/ConnectWiseControlPowerShell/README.md

 ```

 ### -TimeOut &lt;Object&gt;
-The amount of time in milliseconds that a command can execute the default is 10 seconds.
+The amount of time in milliseconds that a command can execute before it is killed.
 ```
 Required?                    false
 Position?
 6